gautamworah96/risetocode/README.md

 # risetocode
-django app and UI web app
+Django REST API for the chatbot and UI